imfatant/test/README.md

     Again, be sure to set their permissions: `sudo chmod 0755 /usr/bin/ardupilot/ardu*`

-17) To get ArduPilot going, choose which flavour you want and type either:
+17) To get ArduPilot going, choose which flavour you want and type:

         sudo systemctl enable arduplane.service
     Or: